 High Performance Building Program (HPB) - The High Performance Building Program provides financial assistance in the forms of grants and loan funds to underwrite the cost premiums associated with the design and construction or major renovation of high performance buildings in the commonwealth.
-The program is administered jointly by the Department of Community and Economic Development and the Department of

-Environmental Protection under the direction of the Commonwealth Financing Authority (CFA).
+The program is administered jointly by the Department of Community and Economic Development and the Department of Environmental Protection under the direction of the Commonwealth Financing Authority (CFA).
 An HPB is a building that adheres to the standards adopted by the Department of General Services, in consultation with the Department of Environmental Protection that optimizes the energy performance of buildings.

-Historic Preservation Tax Credit - The Historic Preservation Tax Credit provides tax credits to qualified taxpayers who will complete the rehabilitation of a qualified historic structure into an-income producing property.
-All projects must include a qualified rehabilitation plan that is approved by the Pennsylvania Historical and Museum Commission (PHMC) as being consistent with the Secretary of the Interior's Standards for Rehabilitation.
+Historic Preservation Tax Credit - The Historic Preservation Tax Credit (HPTC) provides tax credits to qualified taxpayers who will be completing the restoration of a qualified historic structure into an-income producing property.
+All projects must include a qualified rehabilitation plan that is approved by the Pennsylvania Historical and Museum Commission (PHMC) as being consistent with the standards for rehabilitation of historic buildings as adopted by the United States Secretary of the Interior.

 Tax credits may be applied against the tax liability of a qualified taxpayer which includes an individual, corporation, business trust, limited liability company, limited liability partnership or any other form of legal business entity.
-The tax credits awarded to a qualified taxpayer shall not exceed 25 percent of the qualified rehabilitation expenditures as determined by the application in connection with the completed project.
+The tax credits awarded to a qualified taxpayer shall not exceed 25 percent of the qualified expenditures as determined by the application in connection with the completed project.
+Tax credit awards can be increased to 30 percent of the qualified expenditures in connection with a workforce housing completed project.
 The total tax credits awarded to a qualified taxpayer may not exceed \$500,000 in any fiscal year.

-Home Investment Partnerships Program (HOME) - HOME provides grants to expand the supply of safe, code-compliant, and affordable housing for low-income Pennsylvanians in smaller cities, communities, and rural areas.
+Home Investment Partnerships Program (HOME) -

+HOME provides grants to expand the supply of safe, code-compliant, and affordable housing for low-income Pennsylvanians in smaller cities, communities, and rural areas.
 (Urban counties and major cities are funded directly by HUD, not through DCED.)
 Grants support virtually any activity to expand or improve affordable housing, including homeownership activities, home repair/ rehab, and development of rental housing, tenant-based rental assistance, and technical assistance for nonprofit housing organizations.